Global: Embosser Setup: Advanced

 When you select the Advanced tab of the Embosser Setup dialog, the expert-level controls appear.

 With the vast majority of Brailler Devices, you will not need to make any changes in this dialog unless specifically advised by either Duxbury Systems or your embosser manufacturer.
-However, if you are faced with a device which is unlisted or unknown to
+However, if you are faced with a device which is unlisted or unknown to DBT, you may find these settings helpful.

 Two Warnings Before Proceeding